 8. Follow Basic Rules Of Safety

 As any parent knows, keeping children safe is a top priority.
 Unfortunately, accidents can happen anywhere, at any time.
-That’s why it’s important to teach your child basic safety rules to help them avoid injuries.
+That’s why teaching your child basic safety rules is important to help them avoid injuries.
 For example, they should never play with fire or sharp objects without adult supervision.

 Additionally, it’s important to educate them on basic road safety rules, such as always looking both ways before crossing the street.
 By instilling these basic safety rules in your child at an early age, you can help them avoid accidents and injuries in the future.

 As a parent, it’s important to look for signs that your child is not feeling well.
 If your child comes to you complaining of a headache or a stomachache, it’s important to take them seriously and ask if he/she would like to go to the medical room.
 Never tell your child to ignore his discomfort or try to tough it out – this could lead to more serious problems later.

 The medical room staff is trained to deal with all sorts of minor ailments, and they will be able to help your child feel better in no time.
 In addition, reporting any discomfort early on can help prevent more serious problems from developing.
 So if your child is not feeling well, don’t hesitate to send them to the medical room.

 Communication is key in any relationship, including parent and child.
 It’s important to encourage your child to feel comfortable coming to you with any problem, no matter how big or small it may seem.
 By creating an open line of communication, you’ll be able to resolve issues more quickly and better understand what’s going on in your child’s life.